Tuesday, 4 March 2014

 9.21 pm

 Lord Sheikh (Con): My Lords, I thank the noble Lord, Lord Singh of Wimbledon, for initiating this debate.
 I am close to the Sikh community, and I enjoy good relations with it.
 In fact, I am patron of two Sikh organisations.
 Sikhs have played a vital part in the life and history of the United Kingdom.
 The first Sikhs settled here 160 years ago, in 1854.
 Since that time, waves of Sikh migrants have come here and successfully integrated into British society.
 We owe them an immense debt of gratitude for fighting shoulder to shoulder with us in both World Wars.
 They also played a key role during the post-war expansion of the British economy.
 They filled many jobs when Britain was experiencing a labour shortage.
 There are now more than 500,000 Sikhs living in the United Kingdom.
-The
+The British Sikh Report 2013 found that 95% of British Sikhs are proud to be born or living in the United Kingdom.
+They have been successful in every walk of life, including business, the professions, sport, academia and politics.
+Indeed, we are pleased to see a turbaned Sikh in your Lordships’ House today.

 The Sikhs have a reputation for a strong work ethic and are second only to Jews in how financially productive they are as a religious group.
 At a reception last year to mark the harvest festival of Vaisakhi, the Prime Minister referred to Sikhs as a model community.
 Their values of hard work, loyalty and service to the community resonate strongly with me as a Muslim.
 The writings of a Muslim, Sheikh Farid, are in the Sikh holy book, which is called the Guru Granth Sahib.